kplam624/SQL-challenge/README.md

 Within the images folder contains the ERD and the plots from the bonus challenge.

 The code for the bonus challenge are found in the bonus folder.

+The resources folder contains the csvs that were used in the creation of the table.